CumulusNetworks/docs/content/nvue-reference/Show-Commands/System.md

 ## <h>nv show system</h>

-Shows information about the switch, such as the hostname, Cumulus Linux version, the switch uptime, and the time zone.
+Shows information about the switch, such as the hostname, version information, the switch uptime, time zone, memory, and health status.

 ### Version History